Peace – It Comes in That Moment

 “It’s definitely pulled me out of my comfort zone,” said Carmon.
 “My life is definitely better since I invested time in creating a HOW chapter, got myself a service dog, and have remarried all in the last year.
 My life is so much better, I don’t have the words to describe it.”

 Through all the positives, Carmon still has survivor’s guilt, and is very aware of the struggles our veterans have when they return home.

 “I’m excited about reaching out to vets in need in my area and help them.
 I’m able to talk to them one on one and get them out in nature so they can experience the therapeutic benefits of kayak fishing,” said Carmon.
 “It’s so much more than fishing.
 It’s like you uncork a bottle and before you know it you are talking with others who have been there.”

 Heroes on the Water is dedicated to providing therapeutic kayak fishing events for veterans, active-duty military and their families so they can experience a level of inner peace they perhaps have lost along the way.
 We are blessed to be a part of an amazing community of non-profit partners with a purpose to serve veterans and first-responders through our partnership with Carry the Load.
-Won’t you consider participating with us for the CTL flagship event centered around Memorial Day.
-You can learn more and sign up here.
-Also, we are always looking for good folks who want to participate, donate or volunteer for Heroes on the Water.
-Learn more about how you can help us give that moment of inner peace.
+Join us at this year’s CTL event centered around Memorial Day.
+You can learn more and sign up here, or donate directly and give that moment of inner peace.